How To Apply

 - Medical examination report on the form supplied by the School (click here).

-The School of Professional Horticulture welcomes applications from foreign nationals.
-The School is authorized by the U.S. Immigration and Customs Enforcement to accept non- immigrant foreign students.
-All international applicants must submit in English the eight items previously listed as well as the results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 500 (paper- based), 175 (computer-based), or 75 (Internet- based).
-The School also accepts the International English Language Testing System (IELTS) with a minimum band score of 6 in the academic module.
+The School welcomes applications from foreign nationals and is authorized by the U.S. Immigration and Customs Enforcement to accept non-immigrant foreign students.
+All international applicants must submit, in English, the eight items previously listed, as well as the results of the Test of English as a Foreign Language (TOEFL) with a minimum score of 600 (paper based), and 100 (Internet based).
+The School also accepts the International English Language Testing System (IELTS) with a minimum band score of 7 in the academic module

-A letter of financial support in English or translated into English must also be submitted from the applicant’s bank.
+Applications must include a photocopy of the applicants passport ID page along with a letter of financial support in English or translated into English from the applicant’s bank.

 Interviews will be scheduled for the third week of September.
 The Admissions Committee (approximately 10 members) is made up of horticulture staff, instructors, administrators, alumni, and current students.
 Applicants must be prepared to discuss all aspects of their horticulture experience, their career aspirations, and how the School can help them achieve their goals.
 We encourage all applicants to present their experience through a work portfolio.
 Business attire is expected.
 Applicants from other areas will be interviewed via telephone.